Ultimate Guide to Visiting Bonaire’s Washington Slagbaai National Park

 BOKA BARTOL

 Divers, rejoice!
 There are several excellent dive spots around the park.
-Boka Bartol is the northernmost dive site on Bonaire, and its in a supreme location, making it the top dive site.
+Boka Bartol is the northernmost dive site on Bonaire, and it’s in a supreme location, making it the top dive site.

 This is a rocky beach, surrounded by cliffs.
 And if you look closely at the cliffs, you can see if any Brown Pelicans are hanging out.
 Rays and garden eels tend to hang out on the shallow ocean floor, along with interesting coral formations, and bigger specifics of fish tend to linger here.
 The depth is between 20 to 80 feet.